acdhirr/petscare/README.md

 - Balou mostly uses the bunk bed on the top floor to 'chill', while Momo mostly hides in the closet with the sliding doors in the large sleeping room.

 ### Sanitary
 - Cat sanitary is on the side balcony next to the kitchen.
-There's a small push lamp beneath the roof in case it gets too dark.
+There's a small push lamp beneath the roof in case you'll arrive after sunset.
 - There are two cat toilets that must be cleant ideally every day by scooping out the poop and the lumps.
 And then throw in half a bucket of fresh cat litter.
 - Once every 10 days usually we refill the entire toilet and take out the trash.